notepadqq/notepadqq/README.md

 #### Install

 You can run notepadqq from its build output folder.
-If however you want to install it, first build it by following the above steps, then run
+If however you want to install it, first build it by following the above steps, then run:

     notepadqq$ sudo make install